Returning to Work After Retirement

-Serious financial consequences can occur (including the loss and/or required repayment of your pension and, if applicable, health insurance subsidy for that fiscal/school year) when limitations are exceeded.
-You must notify CTPF in writing before beginning employment with an Employer.
+Financial consequences will occur when limitations are exceeded.
+You must notify CTPF in writing before beginning re-employment with an Employer.

 Who is Impacted

-If you are unsure if a job you are considering falls under this definition, you may submit a job description to CTPF for review prior to accepting the position.
+If you are unsure if a job you are considering is a teacher within the definition stated above, you may submit a job description to CTPF for review prior to accepting the position.

 Definition of Day

-A retiree will be considered to have worked a “day” for return to work purposes, if the employer reports the retiree as having worked for one hour or more during a calendar day.
-However, a “day” shall not include an “in service” day that the retiree must attend in order to qualify as a substitute.
+A retiree will be considered to have worked a “day” for return-to-work purposes, if the employer reports the retiree as having worked for one hour or more during a calendar day.
+However, a “day” shall not include an “in service” day that the retiree must attend to qualify as a substitute, paid leave or paid sick days, or inclement weather days.

 On June 5, 2024, the Governor signed legislation extending through June 30, 2027, the statutory provision increasing the number of days per school year on which a retiree can return to work on a temporary and non-annual or hourly basis without having a pension cancelled from 120 to 140.
 This legislation initially became effective on July 1, 2022, with a June 30, 2024, expiration date.